osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 }
 ```

-See the full [JOSM list](https://josm.openstreetmap.de/wiki/Help/Styles/MapCSSImplementation#PseudoClasses) of Pseudo Classes, but only the part not linked to JOSM edit functionallity are supported in Osmose-QA.
+See the full [JOSM list](https://josm.openstreetmap.de/wiki/Help/Styles/MapCSSImplementation#PseudoClasses) of Pseudo Classes, but only the part not linked to JOSM edit functionality are supported in Osmose-QA.

 ### Properties